veryacademy/Python-Beginner-PY001/001_Print_and_Variables.md

 ```
 ### Data Types

-We focus on str, int and float initially, if you get time, familiarize yourself with the other data types
+We focus on str, int and float initially.
+If you get time, familiarize yourself with the other data types

 ---
 * Text Type:	str